-: Tap to enable or disable Wi-Fi.
+$\heartsuit$ : Tap to enable or disable Wi-Fi.
 Hold to enter settings and connect to or add a Wi-Fi network.

-★: Tap to enable or disable Bluetooth.
+: Tap to enable or disable Bluetooth.
 Tap and hold to open settings and connect with nearby Bluetooth devices.

-- : Tap to enable DO NOT Disturb mode.
-In this mode, system prompts will be disabled. - : Tap to enable Outdoor mode.
-The maximum screen brightness increases to 1200 cd/m2 in Outdoor mode. - Tap to start screen recording. - : Tap to screenshot the screen. - \uparrow{\downarrow} : Mobile data.
-Tap to turn mobile data on or off; long press to set mobile data and diagnose network connection status. - >: Tap to enable Airplane mode.
+- S : Tap to enable DO NOT Disturb mode.
+In this mode, system prompts will be disabled.

+- : Tap to start screen recording.

+- 🔀 : Tap to screenshot the screen.

+$\hat{\uparrow}{\downarrow}$ : Mobile data.
+Tap to turn mobile data on or off; long press to set mobile data and diagnose network connection status.

+→ : Tap to enable Airplane mode.
 Wi-Fi, Bluetooth, and mobile data will be disabled.